ManasiJadhav3012/Signify/README.md

 ### 2. dataset_creation.py – ✨ Extract Landmarks
 - Uses MediaPipe to extract 21 hand landmarks (x, y) from collected images.
-- Stores extracted landmark vectors and their class labels in data.pickle.
+- Stores extracted landmark vectors and their class labels based on the signs in data.pickle.

 ### 3. dataset_training.ipynb – 🧠 Train the Model
 - Loads landmark data from data.pickle.